choosehappy/HoverFast/README.md

 HoverFast utilizes advanced computational methods to facilitate rapid and accurate segmentation of nuclei within large histopathological images, supporting research and diagnostics in medical imaging.

+## Documentation

+An overview of the documentation is provided in this repository, but for more details, please visit the full [official documentation](https://hoverfast.readthedocs.io/en/latest/)

 ## Installation

 ### Prerequisites